-More recently, Mike was CEO of the University of Sheffield’s Nuclear Advanced Manufacturing Research Centre (Nuclear AMRC) and a Visiting Professor in nuclear manufacturing at the University.
-He was a founder Board member of both the National Skills Academy for Nuclear (NSAN) and the Lancashire Enterprise Partnership (LEP).
-Mike is a member of the Nuclear Industry Council and is Chair of the Nuclear Innovation Research Advisory Board.
+After leaving Westinghouse, Mike was appointed CEO of the University of Sheffield’s Nuclear Advanced Manufacturing Research Center (Nuclear AMRC) and a Visiting Professor in nuclear manufacturing at the University.
+He was a founder Board member of both National Skills Academy for Nuclear (NSAN) and the Lancashire Enterprise Partnership (LEP).

 In August 2021, Mike was appointed by the Welsh Government as the inaugural CEO of Cwmni Egino Ltd to lead the start-up and early development of the former Magnox Power Station at Trawsfynydd in Snowdonia as a pioneer site for Small Modular Reactors (SMR) in the UK.
 Having firmly established the company, this role concluded in March 2022.

 Mike has also served as Chair of the Nuclear Innovation Research Advisory Board and was recently awarded an Honorary Doctorate at the University of Central Lancashire for his services to the Nuclear Industry.

 At Brevia we pride ourselves on our cross-party team with specialist knowledge in a wide range of sectors.
 If you are looking for a new challenge in your career then get in touch.
 We are always on the lookout for talented individuals.